|

 - Using a toaster rather than a grill to make toast saves energy.

-- I am sure you can think of many other ways to live green.
+- Sure you can think of many other ways to live green.

 - Fly less: reduce your air miles by not flying locally; instead take